pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 The expression does not match any part of the string `abc` as there are no duplicate characters in sequence.
 So it returns false.
 But it matches `bb` part of the string `abb` and returns true.

 Go ahead, type that on your DevTool console.
+Viola! right?

+Let's break it down to understandable pieces.

-### Breakdown
+### Backslash \ Unleashed

-Let's take a the look at the expression `(\w)\1`.
+I've been a little quiet about the backslash that was introduced in the last section.
+To those who have `been there` and `done that`, it may not have been a surprise.
+They might have `escaped` the confusion.
+But if you are new to programming world, you need to know more about backslash.

 In regular expression language, backslash is super special. backslash alters meaning of characters that follow them.
 Rings a bell?
 What do you call `\n` when you encounter it in a string?
 Yes, a new line.
 We've got something similar here.
+In fact, `\n` is what you use as a pattern if you want to look for a new line.
+That's called `escaping` the usual meaning of `n` and giving it a whole new attire called `new line`.

 Symbol | Meaning
 --- | ---
-`\w` | represents all the alpha-numeric characters.
-If you capitalize 'w' and use `\W'`, that would mean all characters **other than** alpha-numeric.
+`\d` | A shorthand for numerals.
+Matches a single numeric digit.
+`\D` | A shorthand for non-numeric characters.
+Anything other than numerals that'll be matched by `\d`.
+`\s` | Shorthand for single white space character such as space, new line or tab.
+`\S` | Antonym of `\s`, anything other than white space.
+`\w` | Shorthand for alpha-numeric character.
+Matches a-z, A-Z, 0-9 & an underscore `_`.
+`\W` | Antonym of `\w`.

+### Recallable Matches

+We started this section with the solution for finding duplicate characters. `/(\w)\1/` matched `"abb"`.
+That shows use of memory and recall within regular expressions.

-( ) | expression within a bracket is remembered for later use.
-\1 | remembers and uses the match from first expression that is within brackets. \2 from second set of brackets.
+Consider the use of brackets in this format `(expression)`. the resulting string that matches the expression within a bracket is remembered for later use. `\1` remembers and uses the match from first expression that is within brackets.
+Likewise, `\2` from second set of brackets.
 And so on.

 Let's translate our expression `(\w)\1` to plain English.
 Match any alpha-numeric character on a given string, remember it as \1, check if that character appears right next to the first occurrence.